Systematic Evaluation and Treatment of TOS CTJ Chicago IL Oct 2023

 - Financial: The instructor(s) receive an honorarium for presenting this course.

 - Non-financial: The instructor(s) have no relevant non-financial relationships to disclose.

 - We will not offer partial credit.
 Online courses: Passing an online exam and completing a course evaluation will be required to earn continuing education credit.
 Live courses: Participants must attend all the activities.
 Attendees must sign an attendance sheet for the course, placing their name, license number and state, and signature for both morning and afternoon attendance..

-- Describe the 3 main passageways that can be involved with Thoracic Outlet Syndreom (TOS): scalene triangle, costoclavicular space, and thoraco-coraco-pectoral space through drawing matching surface anatomy on partners.
+- Compare the 3 main passageways that can be involved with Thoracic Outlet Syndrome (TOS): scalene triangle, costoclavicular space, and thoraco-coraco-pectoral space through drawing matching surface anatomy on partners.
 (Foundational Knowledge)

-- Perform a clinical examination involving the following special tests: Roos test (Elevated Arm Stress Test), Cyriax release test, & Cervical Rotation Lateral Flexion test.
+- Execute a clinical examination including the occupational profile and the following special tests: Roos test (Elevated Arm Stress Test), Cyriax release test, & Cervical Rotation Lateral Flexion test.
+(OT Service Delivery)

 801, Ogden Avenue, Lisle, Illinois, 60532, United States